 Contact us with any questions and how we might be able to help your team.
 Also, if there are specific topics you’d like to see covered, let us know.

 Selected helps schools hire the best teachers.
-We offer a matching platform that connects teachers with 600+ schools in urban metro areas in the Northeast, including NYC, Philadelphia, Newark, Trenton, Boston, CT, and DC.
+We offer a matching platform that connects teachers with 700+ schools in urban metro areas in the Northeast and West Coast, including NYC, NJ, CT, Philadelphia, DC, Boston, and Los Angeles.
 Make a profile and start speaking with candidates immediately.